 Upskill with UpGrad

 If you are interested in a product management career, these business model canvas examples will prove immensely useful in your work life.
 You can also use the above information as a gateway to creating your business communication document.
-Check out upGrad’s Product Management Certificate Programme to supplement this knowledge and apply your learning with industry projects!
+Check out upGrad’s Post Graduate Certificate in Product Management to supplement this knowledge and apply your learning with industry projects!